Introduction

 Knitted vs. Woven Shade Cloth

-Both knitted and woven shade cloths serve the purpose of sun protection.
-While they might be crafted from identical materials, their manufacturing processes differ.
-Knitted shade cloth is produced using a knitting mechanism, whereas woven shade cloth is crafted on a loom.
+Knitted shade cloth is produced using a Raschel knitting mechanism, whereas woven shade cloth is woven on a loom.

-The woven variant has a more synthetic look, characterized by a clear grid pattern formed by intersecting lines.
+The woven variant is more synthetic, characterized by a precise grid pattern formed by intersecting lines.
 When comparing the two types at the same shading percentage, woven shade cloth is approximately 30% lighter, making it more cost-effective.
-However, its plain weave structure makes it susceptible to damage; if punctured, it’s prone to tearing and unraveling.

-On the other hand, knitted shade cloth offers a more consistent design and boasts superior longevity.
-It resembles fabric in its look and texture, with threads interlacing in multiple directions.
 A significant advantage of the knitted type is its resilience; even if cut or punctured, it remains intact without unraveling.

 In terms of durability, woven shade cloth typically lasts around 3 years, while knitted variants can endure for about 5 years.